Chapter 3. Configuring cloud-init

 Verification

-• Check the cloud-init status to see that it has completed its tasks.
+• Check the cloud-init status to confirm that the utility has completed its defined tasks:

 [cloud-user@citest-1 instance]$ cloud-init status